 5 Easiest States to Establish Residency In

-In a world where mobility is increasingly valued, the concept of residency takes on new dimensions, especially for digital nomads and expatriates.
-That's right, all citizens (including expats) technically have a state of residence.
-Residency is more than just a place to live; it's a legal designation with significant implications for one's finances, taxes, and legal standing.
+In a world in which mobility is increasingly valued, the concept of residency takes on new dimensions, especially for digital nomads and expatriates.
+That's right, all citizens (including expats) technically have a state of residence, actually, ‘domicile’.

 South Dakota vs Florida vs Texas vs Nevada vs Wyoming Domicile